ArthurGareginyan/my-custom-functions/readme.txt

 `anarcho_cfunctions_exec();`
 and comment it by placing two slashes (`//`) in beginning.
 Then you can go to plugin's settings page and edit your entered custom code.
 After editing, just delete two slashes which you written before.

-= Where to report bug if found? =
+= Q. Where to report bug if found? =
-Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/my-custom-functions) and report.
+A. Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/my-custom-functions) and report.

-= Where to share any ideas or suggestions to make the plugin better? = Please visit [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-my-custom-functions.html) and share.
+= Q. Where to share any ideas or suggestions to make the plugin better? =
+A. Please visit [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-my-custom-functions.html) and share.

 == Screenshots ==